QubesOS/qubes-doc/introduction/faq.md

 ### How much memory is recommended for Qubes?

-At least 4 GB, but 8 GB is more realistic.
+At least 6 GB, but 8 GB is more realistic.
-It is possible to install Qubes on a system with 2 GB of RAM, but the system would probably not be able to run more than three qubes at a time.
+It is possible to install Qubes on a system with 4 GB of RAM, but the system would probably not be able to run more than three qubes at a time.

 ### Can I install Qubes 4.x on a system without VT-x or VT-d?

-Qubes 4.x requires Intel VT-x with EPT / AMD-V with RVI (SLAT) and Intel VT-d / AMD-Vi (aka AMD IOMMU) for proper functionality (see the [4.x System Requirements](/doc/system-requirements/#qubes-release-4x)).
+Qubes 4.x requires Intel VT-x with EPT / AMD-V with RVI (SLAT) and Intel VT-d / AMD-Vi (aka AMD IOMMU) for proper functionality (see the [4.x System Requirements]).
 If you are receiving an error message on install saying your "hardware lacks the features required to proceed", check to make sure the virtualization options are enabled in your BIOS/UEFI configuration.
 You may be able to install without the required CPU features for testing purposes only, but VMs (in particular, sys-net) may not function correctly and there will be no security isolation.
 For more information, see our post on [updated requirements for Qubes-certified hardware](/news/2016/07/21/new-hw-certification-for-q4/).

 ### Can I install Qubes OS on a system without VT-x?